rapidsai/cugraph/SOURCEBUILD.md

 3) Build and install `libcugraph`.
 CMake depends on the `nvcc` executable being on your path or defined in `$CUDACXX`.

   This project uses cmake for building the C/C++ library.
-CMake will also automatically build and install nvGraph library (`$CUGRAPH_HOME/cpp/nvgraph`) which may take a few minutes.
 To configure cmake, run:

   ```bash
   # Set the localtion to cuGraph in an environment variable CUGRAPH_HOME